je-santos/ms_net/README.md

 y     = net( x, masks )[-1] # final prediction
 ```

+## Data

+Download the desired data from [the digital rocks portal](https://www.digitalrocksportal.org/projects/372) (or create your own via your preferred simulation method).

 ## Workflow
 The following illustration shows how the information flows through the individual networks.